COLUMBUS, Ohio (WCMH) – There will be no criminal case against the Columbus police officers who shot and killed Miles Jackson in 2021.

 Around an hour later, Westerville police found a confused Jackson lying on a picnic table near a bank parking lot.
 A medical team took him back to St. Ann’s, but Westerville police discovered Jackson also had a warrant for his arrest, Tyack said.

 Columbus police got involved after being notified of the warrant and planned to take Jackson into custody after he was released from the hospital.
-Tyack said Jackson complied with officers’ orders until they patted him down to check for his belongings.
+Tyack said Jackson complied with officers’ orders until they patted him down to check for his belongings and discovered a gun.

 As two officers checked Jackson’s pockets and the front of his pants during the pat-down, body camera video from the incident showed they pushed Jackson against a hospital bed while trying to restrain his arms.
 One of them tased Jackson in the back, but this did not stop him and the three struggled and fell to the floor.
 While on the ground and while the officer continued tasing him, Jackson fired his gun once.
 The officer with the taser ran out of the room while the other officer fired one shot.
 The bodycam video showed the officer struggling with his gun as it jammed after firing, and he remained in the corner of the room with Jackson during the rest of the incident.